-Dated: Date of Delivery

-Due: June 1, as shown on the inside cover
+Dated: Date of Delivery Due: January 15, as shown on the inside cover

-This Official Statement has been prepared by the County of Spotsylvania, Virginia (the "County"), on behalf of the Economic Development Authority of the County of Spotsylvania (the "Authority") to provide information on the Authority's Public Facilities Revenue Bonds, Series 2024 (Federally Taxable) (the "Bonds"), the security therefor, the County, the projects being financed with the proceeds of the Series 2024 Bonds, and other relevant information.
+This Official Statement has been prepared by the County of Spotsylvania, Virginia (the "County"), to provide information on its General Obligation Public Improvement Bonds, Series 2024 (the "Series 2024 Bonds"), the security therefor, the County and other relevant information.
 Selected information is presented on this cover page for the convenience of the user.
 To make an informed decision regarding the Series 2024 Bonds, a prospective investor should read this Official Statement in its entirety.